allenyin/allen_wireless/myopen_multi/headstage2_firmware/README.md

    Requires uncommenting the `FIRMWARE_VERSION=RADIO_BASIC` in makefile to compile, uses the "memory_radio_basic.h" file, which describes the memory layout.
 The memory header file is taken care of by the Makefile.
 The corresponding header will be moved to be "memory.h" when the FIMRWARE_VERSION option is set.

+   The blackfin cache memory organization can be visualized by the spreadsheet `radio_basic_memoryMap.ods`.

    To use with gtkclient, compile gtkclient with `RADIO_BASIC` set to true in the Makefile.

    While running gtkclient, since no matches are actually made, in the spike-window, the waveforms may be colored blue and messages in stdin about false-positivies can happen.
 This is normal and safe to ignore.